hashicorp/terraform-provider-google-beta/website/docs/r/compute_region_url_map.html.markdown

 The following arguments are supported:

-* `default_service` -
-  (Required)
-  A reference to RegionBackendService resource if none of the hostRules match.

 * `name` -
   (Required)
   Name of the resource.
 Provided by the client when the resource is